Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 where we define

-Up to gauge degrees of freedom this completely fixes the almost-flat equivariant abelian representation in terms of the abelian holonomies $\cX_a$, $\cX_b$ and $\cX_m$.
+Each equation fixes the abelian holonomy around the lifts of a 1-cycle on the once-punctured torus to the covering.
+This completely fixes the equivariant $GL(1)$-representations on the once-punctured torus in terms of the abelian holonomies $\cX_a$, $\cX_b$ and $\cX_m$.

-The next step is to apply the nonabelianization map.
-We determine the $\cS$-matrices using the non-abelian branch point equations, exactly as in the previous example, and find the resulting $SL(2)$ representation $\rho$ in terms of abelian data.
+The next step is to apply the nonabelianization construction.
+This works similar to the previous example.
+For any abelian $GL(1)$-representation, we can determine the $\cS$-matrices using the branch point equations and find the resulting $SL(2)$-representation $\rho$ in terms of abelian data.

-Having fixed a presentation of the fundamental group of the once-punctured torus, i.e. three cycles $\cP_a$, $\cP_b$ and $\cP_m$ with the relation
+Given a presentation of the fundamental group of the once-punctured torus, we can then compute the corresponding $SL(2)$ monodromy matrices $M_{\cW}(\cP_{a,b,m})$.
+For instance, if we fix three cycles $\cP_a$, $\cP_b$ and $\cP_m$ with the relation